-Due to shared ventilation ducts and other related airborne conduits, SHS exposure may occur within multiunit housing by smoke drifting to the homes of non-smokers.
-To protect non-smokers living within public housing, the US Department of Housing and Urban Development has proposed a rule making all public housing smoke-free.
+Due to shared ventilation ducts and other related airborne conduits, SHS exposure may occur within multi-unit housing by smoke drifting to the homes of non-smokers.
+To protect non-smokers living within public housing, the US Department of Housing and Urban Development has adopted a rule making all public housing smoke-free.
+This rule was implemented in July 2018.